-Hot cracks are generated at high temperature during welding, and are mainly caused by alloy element segregation on the grain boundary or the existence of low melting point materials.
+Hot cracks occur at high temperatures during welding and are primarily caused by the segregation of alloy elements on the grain boundary or the presence of low melting point materials.

 The hot cracks can be divided into three types: crystallization cracks, liquefaction cracks and polygonization cracks.

-Intergranular cracking occurs under the action of solidification shrinkage stress or external force, which mainly occurs in carbon steel, low-alloy steel welds and some aluminum alloys with more impurities;
+Intergranular cracking occurs due to solidification shrinkage stress or external force, mainly in carbon steel, low-alloy steel welds, and some aluminum alloys with more impurities.

-Liquefaction cracks are caused by the shrinkage stress during solidification of grain boundaries heated to high temperature in the heat affected zone.
+Liquefaction cracks occur due to the shrinkage stress during solidification of grain boundaries heated to high temperatures in the heat-affected zone.

-However, it is difficult to determine whether the harmful effect of inclusions here is mainly manifested as stress concentration source to induce cracks, or mainly manifested as brittle phase to induce cracks.
+Further observation by a microscope revealed an interaction between these inclusions and microcracks induced by pores.
+However, it is challenging to determine whether inclusions mainly act as a stress concentration source to induce cracks or a brittle phase to induce cracks.

-Whether the phenomenon of micro cracks induced by pores is only a secondary associated phenomenon, or one of the main factors that cause a significant decline in the tensile strength of welds, remains to be further studied.
+Whether microcracks induced by pores are a secondary associated phenomenon or one of the primary factors that cause a significant decline in the tensile strength of welds needs further study.